DziuPump/MD/data/readme.md

 This repository contains research data and examples used in my master's thesis, which explores how Large Language Models (LLMs) can generate and evaluate software test cases from system requirements.

+Non-functional requirements are transformed into usable test cases using various tools, including LLMs, Microsoft Azure, Jira.
+Generated Test cases coverage of corresponding requirement will be evaluated and compared between various LLMs.

 # Data Directory

 XY example contains: